 Traditionally, the fight against bureaucracy comes from the top by adjusting policies and hopping signific improvements.
 But changes rarely reach operational levels.
 In their book, Yves Morieux and Peter Tollman describe a way to improve the productivity of companies in today’s complex and rapidly changing business environment.

 Boston Consulting Group (BCG) specialists compiled data from more than one hundred European and American listed companies to develop the Complexity Index.
 It turned out that there has been a sharp increase in bureaucratic structures and procedures over the past 20 years.
 The Complexity Index increased from 50% to 350%.

 Firms have created new bureaucratic interface structures, verticals, and coordination units to approve decisions.
 This complexity has high costs.
 The managers of 20% of most complex companies spend 40% of their time writing reports.
 All coordination meetings take 30% to 60% of their business hours.
 As a result, managers fail to appropriately interact with their teams and other departments.

 You lead people, you manage thingsThe Marine Corps distinction between leadership and management

 Employees of such enterprises are 3 times more unsatisfied than others.
 There is also a drop in their labour productivity.
 This situation leads to erroneous decisions and wasted efforts.
 We will see that two traditional and outdated approaches exist to solve this problem.

 - Structure, Process, the system created, KPI … directly affect labour productivity

-- Complexity, new problems are solved by the new processes and organisation review.
+- New problems are solved by the new processes and organisation review.
 For example, by quality – a quality department is created, then a compliance department, etc.